Sharqiewicz/numora/packages/core/README.md

 [![npm version](https://img.shields.io/npm/v/numora.svg)](https://www.npmjs.com/package/numora)

 A lightweight, framework-agnostic numeric input library for handling currency and decimal inputs in **financial/DeFi** applications.
-Built with TypeScript with **zero-dependencies**.
+Built with TypeScript and designed for modern web applications with:

+- **Zero dependencies** - minimal footprint for your bundle
+- **Type safety** - fully typed API for better developer experience
+- **Framework agnostic** - use with any framework or vanilla JavaScript
+- **Customizable** - extensive options to fit your specific needs

+## Demo

+Check out the [live demo](https://numora.netlify.app/) to see Numora in action.

 ## Features